salernoelia/Wera/README.md

 ### **POST /weathergps**

 Fetches and combines data from both the MeteoBlue and CityClimate APIs, processes it to compute different data points, to create a current weather analysis and forecast.
-It uses the GPS data of the kub to deliver data for the current location of the radio, constructs a nice response, and generates a speech file (.MP3) which is returned as an audio stream.
+It uses the GPS data of the kub to deliver data for the current location of the radio, constructs a nice response, and generates a speech file (.wav) which is returned as an audio stream.

 Sample Request Body: